Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Introduction

 Heterogeneous Multi-Robot Systems (HMRS), composed of agents with diverse capabilities—such as aerial, ground, or underwater robots—are well-suited for complex tasks that demand a combination of manipulation, navigation, and observation \cite{yan2013survey}.
 Compared to homogeneous systems \cite{homo_multiagent_tro}, HMRS provides greater flexibility and efficiency in dynamic environments.
 However, unlocking their full potential remains a significant challenge due to the inherent complexity of cross-modal coordination.
 Traditional approaches to robot control and coordination often rely on pre-programming and explicit communication, which struggle to adapt to unforeseen situations—a limitation commonly observed in homogeneous systems \cite{coppola2020survey}, and further intensified in heterogeneous systems due to their cross-modal complexity and coordination requirements.

 In dynamic environments, where tasks and conditions rapidly change, static models and pre-defined behaviors often lead to suboptimal decisions and poor coordination \cite{rizk2019cooperative}.
-Traditional control strategies struggle to generalize beyond fixed scenarios, particularly in task allocation, motion planning, and manipulation within dynamic environments.
+Traditional control strategies struggle to generalize beyond fixed scenarios, particularly in task allocation, motion planning, and manipulation in dynamic environments.
 This limitation highlights the need for adaptable intelligence capable of decomposing high-level instructions for task allocation, performing motion planning, and executing manipulation tasks, without task-specific training.

 This need for adaptable intelligence has been catalyzed by recent advancements in large-scale multimodal models, such as GPT \cite{openai2024gpt4} and Gemini \cite{geminiteam2024geminifamilyhighlycapable}, which have enabled Multi-Agent Language Model (MA-LLM) systems that combine high-level reasoning with visual perception.
 The MA-LLM frameworks utilize the semantic reasoning capabilities of LLMs and the perceptual grounding offered by VLMs, allowing robots to process both linguistic and visual information.
-While LLMs can decompose high-level tasks into executable motion functions \cite{codeaspolicy}, and VLMs provide semantic and spatial information from images \cite{VLM_icra2024}, directly integrating reasoning and perception into a single-layer system often results in tight coupling, leading to brittleness against perception errors and difficulties in long-horizon task maintenance.
+While LLMs can decompose high-level tasks into executable motion functions \cite{codeaspolicy}, and VLMs provide semantic and spatial information from images \cite{VLM_icra2024}, directly integrating reasoning and perception into a single-layer system often results in tight coupling.
+This tight coupling makes the system brittle to perception errors and creates difficulties in maintaining long-horizon tasks.
 To address this, we propose a hierarchical MA-LLM framework that modularly separates reasoning, perception, and execution.
 This hierarchical structure facilitates flexible task allocation, semantic-aware motion planning, and robust manipulation within dynamic, heterogeneous robotic systems.